Tsjunne/Physics/README.md

 - Free creation of unit systems like the [SI system](http://en.wikipedia.org/wiki/International_System_of_Units)
 - Perform calculations with physical quantities while retaining consistent unit results
 - Add new units on the fly by declaration or parsing
-- display physical quantities in different units and number formats
+- Display physical quantities in different units and number formats
-- serialize and deserialize physical quantities
+- Serialize and deserialize physical quantities

 ## Usage ##
 ### Create a new unit system ###